 It’s time for “follow t he leader”.But does the leader deserve to be followed?

-garethkb415 Premium Member over 1 year ago
+garethkb415 Premium Member about 2 years ago

 As you read this storyline in the coming weeks, keep in mind that bus fares are a serious expense for people who rely on them to get to work every day, and that the Toronto police have arrested tens of thousands of people for fare evasion, putting them into a surveillance database that may violate their civil rights.
 Lynn would like you to believe that things are always more complicated than they seem, but sometimes, they aren’t.